catalyst-cloud/catalystcloud-docs/source/object-storage.rst

 To access object storage using cURL it will be necessary to provide credentials to authenticate the request.

-This can be done by sourcing a valid RC file ( see :ref:`command-line-tools` ) retrieving the account specific detail via the swift commandline tools then exporting the required variables as shown below.
+This can be done by sourcing a valid RC file ( see :ref:`command-line-interface` ) retrieving the account specific detail via the swift commandline tools then exporting the required variables as shown below.